ShikoteiCoding/DeepDoc/README.md

     2. Front should be webpacked

 ## TODO
 - Fix psycopg return type to fit in the models.
-Systematic mapping values to values ?
+Systematic mapping values to values ? [done]

 # Roadmap
 ## Enhancements